nartodono/Example-Game-Memory-Trainer/README.md

 | _Configure the pointer scan settings: add both pointermaps, set offsets/levels, then start the scan_ |

 5. **Wait for Scan to Complete:**
    Cheat Engine will now scan and compare the pointermaps.
-Just wait until it’s finished.
+Just wait until it is finished.

 | ![Fourth Step](docs/images/ce-4.png) |
 |:--:|